THE VAULT

 It is the ultimate betrayal of the ordinary—that a moment so small and insignificant to me could be the very spark that ignited the loss of everything and everyone I loved.
 I didn't know it then, but as I stood up from that table and said my casual goodbyes, the movie had already changed.
 I was no longer the protagonist of my own life; I was the target of someone else's.

-Next Chapter: The Poisoning of the Well, available on Sunday, 19 April.
+Next Chapter: The Silence of the Loved.
+Available on Sunday, 24 May.